wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * Recommanded plugins: qTranslate, WP Super Cache, Cube Points.
 * Plugins that break up WPPA+: My Live Signature.
+* Google Analytics for WordPress will break the slideshow in most cases when *Track outbound clicks & downloads:* has been checked in its configuration.

 = Are there special requirements for responsive (mobile) themes? =